-This graph shows the average and median giving amounts to organizations for international aid in 2010 by household wealth level, among U.S. donor households.
+This graph shows the average and median giving amounts to organizations for international aid in 2012 by household wealth level, among U.S. donor households.
 For this analysis, wealth did not include the value of the equity in the household home.

-- Among those that gave, households with higher income levels gave more to organizations for international aid on average. - Donating households with wealth levels between \$50,001 and \$199,999 and those with wealth levels of \$200,000 or more gave the same median amount to organizations for international aid (\$100). - Among those that gave, households with wealth levels of \$200,000 or more gave \$139 more on average to organizations for international aid than households with a wealth level of \$50,000 or less. - Among all U.S. donor households, the average total gift to organizations for international aid was \$197 (median=\$100).
+- Among those that gave, households with higher income levels gave more to organizations for international aid on average. - Donating households with wealth levels between \$50,001 and \$199,999 and those with wealth levels of \$200,000 or more gave the same median amount to organizations for international aid (\$100). - Among those that gave, households with wealth levels of \$200,000 or more gave \$230 more on average to organizations for international aid than households with a wealth level between \$50,001 and \$199,999. - Among all U.S. donor households, the average total gift to organizations for international aid was \$309 (median=\$100).